aishwarya8615/dataviz-project-template-proposal/README.md

 # Data Visualization Project - Life Expectancy Data

-This visualization project mainly aims to provide insights about the Life Expectancy and its related factors, of people belonging to various countries over a span of 15 years.
-Although there has been a lot of studies undertaken in the past on factors affecting life expectancy,I would like to use this visualization project to display the effect of immunization factors, mortality factors, economic factors, social factors and other health related factors on Life Expectancy, in a nutshell.
+This visualization project mainly aims at providing insights about the Life Expectancy and its related factors, of people belonging to various countries over a span of 15 years.
+Although there has been a lot of studies undertaken in the past on factors affecting life expectancy,I would like to use this visualization project as an opportunity to display the effect of immunization factors, mortality factors, economic factors, social factors and other health related factors on Life Expectancy, in a nutshell.

 ## Data